TryGhost/docs/content/concepts/routing.md

 A route is a single URL that is assigned a specific template and/or set of data.
 Routes allow you to create custom content and templates such as a home page, an about page or a custom RSS feed.

-Routes can be configured as shown:
+Routes are configured as follows:

 ```yaml
 routes: